ayn/ARSwipeToSelectGestureRecognizer/README.md

 ## Use

-1. Import the header: `#import "ARMultiSelectGestureRecognizer.h"`
+1. Import the header: `#import "ARSwipeToSelectGestureRecognizer.h"`
-2. Create an instance of `ARMultiSelectGestureRecognizer`, pass in a block to handle toggling `UICollectionViewCell`
+2. Create an instance of `ARSwipeToSelectGestureRecognizer`, pass in a block to handle toggling `UICollectionViewCell`

 ####Instatiation, in your UICollectionViewController:
 ```` objective-c